Do you have hearing loss? Take our online quiz to find out

-Rumbling road traffic, planes flying overhead, music blaring in your exercise class, listening to your favourite radio show or podcast…our ears are constantly having to work hard to process and filter the sounds of everyday life.
+Rumbling road traffic, planes flying overhead, music blaring in your exercise class, listening to your favourite radio show or podcast…our ears are constantly challenged and have to work hard to process and filter the sounds of everyday life.

-But how does it affect your hearing?
+But how is our hearing affected?
 Loud noises might be doing more damage than you realise.

 1 min FREE online hearing health check

-If you’ve never quite got round to booking a hearing test, or you have a feeling — however vague — that your hearing has changed since your last hearing test, then our quick online hearing test is a great place to start.
+If you haven't had the chance to book your hearing test, or if you feel - however slightly - that your hearing has changed since your last appointment, then our quick online hearing test is a great place to start.

 You don’t need headphones or a quiet room, just 60 seconds of your time.
 Take the assessment today and get a better understanding of your hearing and get a little closer to answering the question ‘do I have hearing loss?’.